iloudaros/CoVID-Findings-Project/README.md

-# Data Mining and Machine Learning Project
+# CovID19 Findings

-This is a project for the Computer Engineering and Informatics Department of the University of Patras.
+This is a project on Data Mining and Machine Learning for the Computer Engineering and Informatics Department of the University of Patras.

 Brought to you by Ioannis Loudaros and Christina Kratimenou.